Four (Bloc Party album): Critical response

 Four received "generally favourable reviews" from critics; at Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 68 based on 34 reviews.
 The Observers Phil Mongrendien has praised the album's "urgency" and said it bears "the sound of a band rediscovering what made them so special in the first place" While criticising the "hesitant and unpolished" slower tracks, a review by Jaime Gill on the BBC Music website remarked that Bloc Party now sound "full of potential where just four years ago they sounded depleted" and touted the record as "2012's most exciting guitar album".

 The album also received some more mixed reviews.
 Ian Cohen from Pitchfork was more critical, criticising what he calls a "revisionist history" attempt to move back to a guitar-focused sound, and saying that the band "don't have the physical stamina to properly recreate Silent Alarm."
 Marc Burrows of Drowned in Sound felt the record lacked "instant classics" but was "considerably more consistent, and consistently enjoyable... than either of its predecessors".
 Writing for The Quietus, Matthew Foster said that while the record is "laced with some of the band's hands-down strongest work", citing "The Healing" and "Truth" as examples, the louder tracks such as "Kettling" suffer from what he called a "reliance on the insta-drama of shredding and shrieking".
 Under the Radar pointed a certain "nonchalance" and suggested that "the album is never really able to build its momentum".
 Yet, Selena Fragassi noted that the single "Octopus" stood out for guitarist Russell Lissack's work.

 Commercial

 The album entered the UK Official Albums Chart at No. 3, the band's fourth top 10 album on the chart.

 In the United States, the album debuted at No. 36 on the Billboard 200 albums chart on its first week of release, with around 10,000 copies sold.
-It also debuted at No. 11 on the Billboard's Rock Albums chart, and No. 7 on the Alternative Albums charts.
+It also debuted at No. 11 on the Billboards Rock Albums chart, and No. 7 on the Alternative Albums charts.
 As of January 2016, the album has sold 33,000 copies in the US.